 Pests are attracted to shelter, food, and water.
 Homeowners should promptly clean up all water and food spills, seal any cracks and crevices around doors, windows, and pipes and install weather stripping around and under all doors, including garage doors.

 Obtaining second-hand furniture

-Buying a home is an expensive investment and it may be tempting to save money with furniture from a thrift shop or garage sale, but bed bugs, spiders, and even scorpions have been known to dwell in second-hand upholstered furniture.
+Buying a home is an expensive investment and it may be tempting to save money with furniture from a thrift shop or garage sale, but bed bugs, german cockroaches, spiders, and even scorpions have been known to dwell in second-hand upholstered furniture.

 Once inside, they can spread from room to room.
 That’s why it’s important to inspect and quarantine — for several months if possible — all second-hand furniture before bringing it inside your home.